DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 ##### --output-layer

 This option specifies the output layer name, if the output format supports it.
-This options is ignored for `shp` output.
+This option is ignored for `shp` output.

 ##### --type